Power Morcellator Lawsuits

-Noorchashm and Reed did not drop their lawsuit, and they continued to advocate for the ban of the device and support lawmakers in Washington who are fighting for more stringent safety laws for medical devices.
+Noorchashm and Reed did not drop their lawsuit, and they continued to advocate for the ban of the device and support lawmakers in Washington who were fighting for more stringent safety laws for medical devices.
 Reed died in May 2017 from leiomyosarcoma spread by the morcellator.
 She was 44 years old.
 Noorchashm continues to speak out against the devices.

 Families of women who died because of cancer spread by morcellators have several claims in common.
-Among them, the claim that manufacturers knew or should have known that laparoscopic power morcellators could cause occult malignant tissue fragments to spread in the body.
+Among them is the claim that manufacturers knew or should have known that laparoscopic power morcellators could cause occult malignant tissue fragments to spread in the body.

 Evidence presented in court documents shows that as early as 1991 studies showed the potential for these devices to spread cancer.
 According to lawsuits, device manufacturers should have also known that the risk was greater than 1 in 10,000, as was previously claimed.

-Manufacturers should have also known that there was no adequate screening technique for uterine sarcomas.
+Manufacturers should have also known that there was no adequate screening technique for uterine sarcomas, tumors that grow in the muscles and tissue of the uterus.

 - Because morcellators may spread deadly cancer, complaints state that these companies are “guilty of carelessness, recklessness, negligence and willful, wanton, outrageous and reckless disregard for human life.”

-Defendant companies presented morcellators as safe and effective, when they were not.
+- Defendants presented morcellators as safe and effective when they were not.

 - Failure to properly test